lhcopetti/mtg-anki/README.md

 ## Development

 #### TODOs:
+- [ ] Add card frequency count to each vocabulary
+- [ ] Fix bug where some cards are missing the sample sentence (card vocabulary not in base form)
 - [ ] Remove unnecessary vocabulary such as color combinations (eg: 緑青)
 - [X] Output .apkg file name based on the version from maven artifact
 - [X] Some cards do not have sample sentences or definition